Bauman Street (Ulitsa Baumana)Parks and walks

 Today the temple complex includes the Cathedral itself, the bell tower and the clergy house.
 There are several sacred objects in the cathedral, including the Icon of the Mother of God and the relics of Saints Iona and Nektariy of Kazan.

-Tatar State Academic Opera and Ballet Theater named after Musa JalilArchitecture
+Tatar State Academic Opera and Ballet Theater named after Musa JalilTheatres

-The Opera and Ballet Theater is one of the oldest theatres in Kazan.
-The majestic theatre built in classical style and a spacious Liberty Square (Ploshad Svobody) in front of it with a statue of Lenin have always been a tourist hub.
+The Opera and Ballet Theatre is one of the oldest theatres in Kazan.
+The majestic theatre, built in a classical style is located in Liberty Square (Ploshad Svobody) which includes a well known statue of Lenin making it a tourist hub.

-The standing repertoire includes world musical theatre masterpieces, Russian classics, and outstanding works of composers of Tatarstan.
-The stage is equipped with the cutting edge technologies that enable to create special effects and sophisticated scenography.
+The standing repertoire includes world musical theatre masterpieces, Russian classics, and outstanding works of Tatarstan composers.
+The stage is equipped with the cutting edge technology that enables special effects and sophisticated scenography.

-Different major world scale event are taking place in the theatre annually: International Opera Festival named after Fyodor Shalyapin in February and International Festival of Classic Ballet named after Rudolf Nuriyev in May.
+A variety of major international events take place in the theatre annually: in February the International Opera Festival, named after Fyodor Shalyapin and in May the International Festival of Classic Ballet, named after Rudolf Nuriyev.

-Due to the high demand we recommend you purchasing tickets in advance.
+Due to high demand we recommend purchasing tickets in advance.
 Tickets can be purchased online or in person by visiting the theatre box office.